 With a small domain, a malicious adversary can guess an element of the other party's set with non-negligible probability.
 An adversary can then launch a spoofing attack and learn elements of the other party's set not contained in its own with non-negligible probability.
-Therefore, without modification, all three protocols are spoofable in the malicious model with a small domain.
+Therefore, without modification, all three protocols are spoofable in a small domain regardless if the threat model is malicious or semihonest.

+7.2.1 Trusted third party protocol

-7.2.1 Trusted Third Party Protocol.
-The trusted third party is spoofable, strong, and either symmetric or asymmetric.
-The analysis is similar to that of the malicious model with a large domain presented in Section 7.1.1.
+The trusted third party protocol is strong, spoofable and either symmetric or asymmetric.
+The analysis is similar to that of the large domain presented in Section 7.1.1.